emilorisit/landing_page/README.md

 3. `DOMENESHOP_SFTP_PASSWORD`: Your Domeneshop SFTP password
 4. `SSH_FINGERPRINT`: SSH fingerprint for secure connection verification

 ### Security Features

 - Secure SFTP deployment with SSH fingerprint verification
+- Efficient deployment with git diff filtering
-- Parallel file transfers for efficient updates
+- Parallel file transfers for faster updates
 - Automatic cleanup of removed files
 - GitHub Actions secrets for credential management

+### Deployment Optimization

+The deployment workflow includes several optimizations:
+- Git diff filtering to only deploy when changes are detected in www/
+- Parallel file transfers (4 concurrent transfers)
+- Single mirror command that handles both uploads and deletions
+- Automatic verification of SSH host fingerprints

 The deployment workflow ensures that the remote `/www` directory exactly mirrors your local `www/` directory, maintaining a clean and efficient deployment process.